 For questions about the board application process or if interested in joining any of our committees, please contact Brett Harris at firstname.lastname@example.org.

 We hope you will join other thought leaders and translate your passion and skills into shaping public health and providing a voice to promote health equity for all New Yorkers!

 Board Member Roles and Responsibilities

-· Participate on at least one committee and participate in at least 75% of Board and committee meetings.
-Committee calls are typically once a month.
-Board meetings are virtual, scheduled monthly for 1 hour, in addition to 2 in-person meetings per year, though all meetings are currently virtual due to the COVID-19 pandemic.
+· Participate in at least 75% of Board meetings.
+Board meetings are virtual, scheduled monthly for 1 hour, in addition to 2 in-person meetings per year, though all meetings may be virtual due to the COVID-19 pandemic.

 · Attend the NYSPHA Annual Meeting

-· Participate in at least one of NYSPHA’s committees (Policy and Advocacy, Membership and Communications, Board and Staff Development, Event Planning and Education, Fund Development).
+· Participate in at least one of NYSPHA’s committees (Policy and Advocacy, Membership and Communications, Public Health in Action, Board and Staff Development, Event Planning and Education, Fund Development).
 Participation in more than one committee is strongly encouraged.

 · Review the affairs of NYSPHA on a continuing basis to ensure that its operations and programs are effective by advancing knowledge in the field and responding to the interests of the membership.